Click for biographies in:

 (Scroll to bottom of page for .pdf versions of biography in various lengths)

-Michael Kurek’s music has been performed and/or heard on radio or TV throughout the U.S. and, internationally, multiple times in 43 other countries, including France, England, Germany, Japan, Korea, Denmark, the Netherlands, Czech Republic, Russia, Portugal, Australia, Brazil, Italy, and Sweden.
+Michael Kurek’s music has been performed live and/or heard on radio or TV throughout the U.S. and, internationally, multiple times in 43 other countries, including France, England, Germany, Japan, Korea, Denmark, the Netherlands, Czech Republic, Russia, Portugal, Australia, Brazil, Italy, and Sweden.
 A variety of professional soloists and chamber groups have performed his works during numerous guest composer residencies at universities, music festivals, conferences, and concert venues (e.g., the John F. Kennedy Center for the Performing Arts in Washington, D. C.).
 Michael Kurek’s works have been featured by the principal professional symphony orchestras of cities as diverse as Atlanta , Indianapolis, Green Bay, Nashville, Bridgeport, Lansing, and Fargo, by the Pacific Symphony Orchestra in Los Angeles, the Czech Radio Philharmonic in Prague, the Tomsk Philharmonic (Russia), the Reutlingen Philharmonie (Stuttgart, Germany), the Limeira, Brazil Symphony, the Brisbane, Australia Philharmonic, and several university orchestras and chamber ensembles worldwide.
 He has been profiled in numerous magazines, journals, and newspapers, and his music has been widely broadcasted on classical radio stations, including nationally on NPR’s “Morning Edition” and nation-wide on Germany’s “KlassikRadio.”
 A BMI-affiliated composer, he is published by Gems Publications, Lyon & Healy (Chicago), The Tuba Euphonium Press, and Spectrum Music Press (Los Angeles), Harp Column Music, and SheetMusicPlus.com.
 His works are available internationally on compact disc through New World Records, PARMA Recordings, and over 50 major digital download distributors.